2005 AFC Divisional playoff game (Pittsburgh–Indianapolis): Pittsburgh Steelers

-Pittsburgh attempted to replicate its success from 2004, when it finished 15-1 behind one of the league's stingiest defenses, a strong running game, and the unexpected success of rookie quarterback Ben Roethlisberger before losing to the New England Patriots in the 2004 AFC Championship game.
+Pittsburgh attempted to replicate its success from 2004, when it finished 15-1 behind one of the league's stingiest defenses, a strong running game, and the unexpected success of rookie quarterback Ben Roethlisberger before losing to the eventual Super Bowl champion New England Patriots in the 2004 AFC Championship Game.
 (A game that would later be referenced in the Patriots Spygate scandal.)
 The Steelers started off 7-2 before a midseason injury to Roethlisberger led to him missing three games and the Steelers going on a three-game losing streak.
 A four-game winning streak at the end of the season helped the Steelers barely edge off the Kansas City Chiefs for the AFC's final playoff spot.
+(The four game streak was sparked by a decisive win over the Chicago Bears during which Bettis, en route to a 101 yard game, drove Chicago's middle linebacker Brian Urlacher and two other defenders for a five yard touchdown run.)

 Finishing 11–5, the team had tied the rival Cincinnati Bengals for the AFC North division title, but lost the division to the Bengals on tiebreakers despite splitting the season series.
 The two teams would meet in the AFC Wild Card Round, best remembered for Bengals quarterback Carson Palmer tearing his ACL on the game's second play from scrimmage on a controversial hit by Steelers defensive end Kimo von Oelhoffen, which at the time was legal and didn't involve a penalty.
 The Steelers won 31–17, advancing to face the Colts.

 Indianapolis Colts

 For the Colts, 2005 marked the fourth season of head coach Tony Dungy, after he had retooled the defense to his Tampa 2 style while leaving the high-octane offense, led by quarterback Peyton Manning, untouched.
-While the Colts made the playoffs in each of Dungy's first three years in Indianapolis, the team struggled to get past the rival Patriots, mainly due to the subpar defense that was in place prior to Dungy's arrival.
+While the Colts made the playoffs in each of Dungy's first three years in Indianapolis, the team struggled to get past the rival New England Patriots, mainly due to the subpar defense that was in place prior to Dungy's arrival.
 The team started off 13-0 before losing two of its final three games, winning the AFC South and finishing an NFL-best 14–2, having home-field advantage throughout the playoffs, as well as a first-round bye.

 2005 also marked the eighth season for both Manning and Colts kicker Mike Vanderjagt.
 Vanderjagt, who was the NFL's all-time most accurate kicker after eight seasons, had a contentious relationship with Manning at best.
 Following the Colts' elimination from the postseason in 2002, Vanderjagt made critical comments about Manning and Dungy to a Canadian television station.
 Vanderjagt questioned Manning's leadership skills and was critical of Dungy's level-headed temperament.
 During an interview at the 2003 Pro Bowl, the normally stoic Manning referred to Vanderjagt as the team's "idiot kicker" and accused him of being intoxicated during the interview.
 However, the two appeared to have made amends (at least publicly) by the 2005 playoffs.